 If you had asked me six months ago what an air plant was I would have looked at you like you had six eyes.
 Let’s just say I have a bit of a black thumb.
-Can anyone else relate?
-This interest in air plants started a few months ago while I was at the local hardware store with my four year old.
-I’ll tell you all about it and a little information about air plants and how to decorate with them.
+This interest in them started a few months ago while I was at the local hardware store with my four year old.
+I’ll tell you all about it and a little information about how to care for air plants and how to decorate with them.

 What are air plants?